Pin itFazio's inland Kiawah layout along the river and tidal creeks, sheltered from the wind that defines the Ocean Course.

 The River Course is the quietest member of the Kiawah Island golf collection.
 Tom Fazio designed it in 1995 as a private layout for the Kiawah Island Club, and while resort guests can arrange access, it does not carry the same public profile as the Ocean Course or Turtle Point.
 That relative obscurity works in its favour.
 The River Course delivers serious golf in a setting that feels less programmed and more personal than the resort's higher-profile layouts.

 Fazio routed the course along the Kiawah River and through tidal creek corridors that provide natural definition and hazard structure.
 The inland location means the layout is substantially more sheltered from wind than the Ocean Course, which sits exposed on the barrier island's southern edge.
-On days when the ocean wind makes the Ocean Course a survival exercise, the River Course plays in calmer conditions that allow golfers to execute the shots they intended.
-The marsh and tidal creek views are consistent throughout the round, creating a Lowcountry atmosphere that is less dramatic than the oceanfront but no less authentic.
+On days when the ocean wind makes the Ocean Course a survival exercise, the River Course plays in calmer conditions that allow you to execute the shots you intended.

 The design favours thoughtful positioning over power.
-Fazio placed the hazards, primarily water and marsh, in locations that reward players who aim away from trouble and penalize those who chase distance without a plan.
+Fazio placed water and marsh hazards in locations that reward players who aim away from trouble.
 The greens are characteristic of Fazio's mid-career work: well shaped, receptive to good approaches, and contoured enough to make putting interesting without making it adversarial.
-The tidal creek crossings on several holes add a distinctive visual element; the water level changes with the tide, and the character of certain holes shifts subtly depending on the time of day.
+The tidal creek crossings on several holes add a distinctive visual element; water level changes with the tide, and the character of certain holes shifts subtly depending on the time of day.

 Rees Jones along the Intracoastal Waterway in Mount Pleasant, public access, cart included, and no resort gate to clear.